 Steve Rossiter has more than 15 years experience of managing social planning and urban planning projects.
-This has included researching best practices and developing community facilities and human service strategies for projects in New South Wales, the ACT, Queensland, South Australia and the Northern Territory.
+This has included researching best practices and developing community facilities and human service strategies for projects across Australia.
 Steve has considerable training, research, consultation and facilitation expertise.
-Using these diverse skills, he has worked with a variety of stakeholders in assessing community need and developing models for sustainable community facilities and services.
+He uses these skills to work with stakeholders to assess community need and develop models for sustainable community facilities and services.

 - community planning and needs assessment

 - community facilities planning

 - social planning input for master planned communities